workstaffhq/helpcenter/docs/managers/scheduling/plan.md

 ## Creating a new shift

 1. On the project page, click on the blue button **Create shift**.
-2. Select the date and the position required for this shift.
+2. Select the date(s) and the position required for this shift.
 3. You can write a label about the shift.
 4. Select the time, the break time, the travel time and the number of staff needed.
 5. Click on the blue button **Create shift**.